 - I am a Fellow of the Royal Society for the Encouragement of Arts, Manufactures & Commerce (RSA) (new window), a reader at the British Library (new window) and the National Archives (new window).

 - I am chair of the trustees of NUJ Extra (new window), the charity for NUJ members, former members and their dependants.
 This charity was established in 2006 after I steered through the merger of two former charities.

-- I am a vice-president of Charlton Park Rugby Football Club and, until recently, a member of the London Society of Rugby Football Union Referees.
+- I am a vice-president of Charlton Park Rugby Football Club and a former member of the London Society of Rugby Football Union Referees.

 - I am a member of the National Trust, the Campaign for Real Ale and the Trail Riders’ Fellowship.